wchenausky/Code-Refactor/README.md

 [after combining](assets/images/benefits-combined.png)

+## Resize Image "digital-marketing-meeting"
+1. Resized the image to a lower pixel ratio to reduce loading time.
+2. This can be done with most image editors
+3. Rename the image as a resize and replace the old image.

 ## Adding alt tags to each image
 1. Add alt tags to each image to help with accessibility for the seeing impaired by sinply using alt= "" with a brief description of what the image is.